Module 2. Brief 1. Week 4.

 This information is poorly exhibited, and I even struggled to find anyone who successfully compared these results.

-The National Geographic are of the few that managed to compare this gap .
+The National Geographic is of the few that managed to compare this gap .
 They ask the daunting but honest question, “Who’s fault is climate change?
 And who pays the price?”

 - The 1975 – The 1975 – Lyrics – https://genius.com/The-1975-the-1975-notes-lyrics